 T.3.3.2.1.
-Non-Automatic Test. - The tolerance values shall be as specified in Table T.3.
-Class III - Tolerance in Divisions (e).
-(Amended 2004)
+Non-automatic Test. - The tolerance values shall be as specified in Table T.3., Class III-Tolerances in Divisions (e).

 T.3.3.2.2.
-Automatic Test.
+Automatic Test. -

-- (a) The systematic error requirement is not applied in a field test. - (b) The standard deviation of the test results shall not exceed one-ninth (1⁄2) of the MAV for specific package weights (which means that three standard deviations cannot exceed one-third (1⁄2) of the MAV value) as required in the latest Edition of NIST Handbook 133.
+- (a) The systematic error requirement is not applied in a field test. - (b) The standard deviation of the test results shall not exceed one-ninth (1/9) of the Maximum Allowable Variation (MAV) for specific package weights (which means that three standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the latest Edition of NIST Handbook 133.
 This value does not change regardless of whether acceptance or maintenance tolerances are being applied to the device under test.
+(Amended 2004)

-- (1) For USDA inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Handbook 133 Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages; - (2) for all other packages with a labeled net quantity in terms of weight, use Handbook 133 Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight; or - (3) for all packages with a labeled net quantity in terms of liquid or dry volume use Handbook 133 Table 2-6.
-Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume. - T.4.
-Agreement of Indications.
-In the case of a weighing system equipped with more than one indicating element or indicating element and recording element combination, the difference in the weight value indications of any load shall not be greater than the absolute value of the applicable tolerance for that load, and shall be within tolerance limits. - T.5.
-Repeatability.
-The results obtained from several weighings of the same load under reasonably constant test conditions shall agree within the absolute value of the maintenance tolerance for that load, and shall be within applicable tolerances.
+- (1) For U. S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Handbook 133 Table 2-9, U. S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages, or - (2) For all other packages with a labeled net quantity in terms of weight use Handbook 133 Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight. - (3) For all packages with a labeled net quantity in terms of liquid or dry volume use Handbook 133 Table 2-6.
+Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.

+T.4.
+Agreement of Indications. - In the case of a weighing system equipped with more than one indicating element or indicating element and recording element combination, the difference in the weight value indications of any load shall not be greater than the absolute value of the applicable tolerance for that load, and shall be within tolerance limits.

+T.5.
+Repeatability. - The results obtained from several weighings of the same load under reasonably constant test conditions shall agree within the absolute value of the maintenance tolerance for that load, and shall be within applicable tolerances.

-- T.6.
-Discrimination.
-A test load equivalent to 1.4 d shall cause a change in the indicated or recorded value of at least 2.0 d.
-This requires the zone of uncertainty to be not greater than 0.3 d (See N.2.1.4.
-Discrimination Test).
-(Amended 2004) - T.7.
-Influence Factors.
-The following factors are applicable to tests conducted under controlled conditions only. - T.7.1.
-Temperature.
-Devices shall satisfy the tolerance requirements under the following temperature conditions: - T.7.1.1. if not specified in the operating instructions or if not marked on the device, the temperature limits shall be: -10 °C to 40 °C (14 °F to 104 °F). - T.7.1.2. if temperature limits are specified for the device, the range shall be at least 30 °C (54 °F). - T.7.1.3.
-Temperature Effect on Zero-Load Balance.
-The zero-load indication shall not vary by more than one division per 5 °C (9 °F) change in temperature. - T.7.1.4.
-Operating Temperature.
-The indicating or recording element shall not display nor record any usable values until the operating temperature necessary for accurate weighing and a stable zero balance condition have been attained.
+T.6.
+Discrimination. - A test load equivalent to 1.4 d shall cause a change in the indicated or recorded value of at least 2.0 d.
+This requires the zone of uncertainty to be not greater than 0.3 d (See N.2.1.4.).
+(Amended 2004)

+T.7.
+Influence Factors. - The following factors are applicable to tests conducted under controlled conditions only.

+T.7.1.
+Temperature. - Devices shall satisfy the tolerance requirements under the following temperature conditions:

+T.7.1.1. - If not specified in the operating instructions or if not marked on the device, the temperature limits shall be: $-10 \degree$ C to $40 \degree$ C ($14 \degree$ F to $104 \degree$ F).

+T.7.1.2. - If temperature limits are specified for the device, the range shall be at least 30 °C (54 °F).

+T.7.1.3.
+Temperature Effect on Zero-Load Balance. - The zero-load indication shall not vary by more than one division per 5 °C (9 °F) change in temperature.

+T.7.1.4.
+Operating Temperature. - The indicating or recording element shall not display nor record any usable values until the operating temperature necessary for accurate weighing and a stable zero balance condition have been attained.